razshare/frizzante-docs/docs/server-sent-events.md

     withEventName := f.ResponseSendSseUpgrade(response)

     for {
-        // ResponseSend to channel-1.
+        // Send to channel-1.
         withEventName("channel-1")
         f.ResponseSendMessage(response, "This is a message for channel-1")

-        // ResponseSend to channel-2.
+        // Send to channel-2.
         withEventName("channel-2")
         f.ResponseSendMessage(response, "This is a message for channel-2") f.ResponseSendMessage(response, "This is another message for channel-2")

-        // ResponseSend to channel-1.
+        // Send to channel-1.
         withEventName("channel-1")
         f.ResponseSendMessage(response, "Back to channel-1")